baudneo/cync-lan/README.md

 ## Config file
 > [!IMPORTANT]
-> At the moment, the config file will override any environment variables set.

-**It is required to query the Cync cloud API to export all your homes and the devices in each home.** This requires your email, password and the code that will be emailed to you during export.
+> It is required to query the Cync cloud API to export all of your homes
+> and the devices in each home.

+This requires your email, password and the code that will be emailed to you during export.

 If you add or remove devices, you *should* re-export the config file